Where and when: UK, March 2026

 After spending two days exploring Aberdeen, it was time to head home.

-We arrived at Aberdeen station around an hour before departure.
+We arrived at Aberdeen station around an hour before departure which was at 8.30 pm.
 The waiting room was a much better experience than Birmingham.
 Although unstaffed, access was quickly granted remotely (via an intercom) after showing our tickets.

 Inside was a bright, comfortable lounge overlooking the station concourse.
 Complimentary hot drinks, cold drinks and snacks were available, along with toilets and showers.